 At the end of the contact between the practitioner and the patient the chaperone is required to provide their contact details and to sign a chaperone log, which confirms the presence of a chaperone throughout the contact.

-From time to time the Australian Health Practitioner Regulation Agency (Ahpra) may contact chaperones, using the contact details on this log, in order to monitor compliance of the practitioner with this restriction.
+From time to time AHPRA may contact chaperones, using the contact details on this log, in order to monitor compliance of the practitioner with this restriction.

 What if chaperones or patients have concerns?